30 Engineers. 1 CubeSat. 3 In-orbit experiments. The first satellite to ever re-enter the atmoshpere in a direct and controlled way.

 D-Sat is a small satellite equipped with a dedicated propulsive device to remove it from orbit in a quick, direct, and controlled way at the end of its mission.

-It will be launched in June 2017 to execute three orbital experiments.
-At the end of its mission, D-Sat will re-enter the atmosphere in a direct and controlled way, burning up instead of becoming new debris.
+D-Sat was successfully launched on Friday June 23rd, 2017, from Satish Dhawan Space Centre in India atop a PSLV rocket.
+At the end of its mission, D-Sat will re-enter the atmosphere in a direct and controlled way through a dedicated device, burning up instead of becoming new debris.

 D-Sat is the first satellite in history that will re-enter Earth’s atmosphere in a direct and controlled way right after the completion of its mission, burning up instead of becoming new debris.
 D-Sat is a three-unit CubeSat designed, built, and operated by D-Orbit.
 It will be launched into a 500 km sun-synchronous orbit, a region where the issue of space debris is particularly serious.